onespacemedia/cms/docs/moderation.md

 # Moderation system

+Sometimes it is useful for certain admin users to be able to create and edit objects, such as news articles, but to not be able to publish them immediately.
-The CMS has a simple system which allows the publication of a page to be controlled by a moderation system.
+The CMS has a simple, entirely optional system for facilitating this.
-Models which utilise the moderation system gain a field named `status` which has three possible values: "Draft", "Submitted for approval" or "Approved".
+Models which utilise this moderation system gain a field named `status` which has three possible values: "Draft", "Submitted for approval" or "Approved".
 Objects are only visible on the front-end of the website when they are marked as "Approved".

 Adding the moderation system to a model will create a new permission named "Can approve items".